-Tasks Status Next steps Responsible in Division 14383 Please also see task 4.5 тем меря Division 5.19 Introduce ITC agenda items on challenges in different regions (from 2020) Transport challenges from different regions have been incorporated in the agenda of the eighty-second, eighty-third and eighty-fourth sessions.
+Tasks Status Next steps Responsible in Division but also between technical experts.
+(ECE/TRANS/328/Add.1, Annex II) Please also see task 4.5 5.19 Introduce ITC agenda items on challenges in different regions (from 2020) Transport challenges from different regions have been incorporated in the agenda of the eighty-second, eighty-third and eighty-fourth sessions.
 ESCAP report was delivered under agenda item 7 (b) and (c).
 Continue to identify new challenges and include in the agenda.
 ITC secretariat Extensive research papers on trends and challenges in other regions were developed and provided the basis of discussions under these agenda items.
 5.20 Support integrated intermodal connectivity and mobility (from 2020) including TEM, TER, intermodal and logistics WP.24 supports the work on intermodal freight transport and logistics to contribute to enhancing transport connectivity.
 WP.24 developed and published a Handbook for national master plans for freight transport and logistics.
 This Handbook was elaborated with the goal to assist national governments in their work to develop the freight and logistics sector in a sustainable way.
 WP.24 approved, and ITC adopted the resolution on strengthening intermodal freight transport.
 The implementation of this resolution, as managed by WP.24, is to help make freight transport more efficient and sustainable.
-WP.24 at its 64 th session took important decisions to initiate implementation of tasks listed in the resolution for WP.24.
+WP.24 at its 64th session took important decisions to initiate implementation of tasks listed in the resolution for WP.24.
+Progress in carrying these tasks is reflected in the reports of the 65th and 66th sessions.
 In 2022, the secretariats of SC.3 and WP.24 prepared a draft ITC resolution "Facilitating the Development of Container Transport on Inland Waterways" (ECE/TRANS/SC.3/2022/2-ECE/TRANS/WP.24/2022/15).
 Both Working Parties at their annual sessions agreed to the draft and asked the secretariat to transmit this to the eighty-fifth session of ITC for adoption.
-WP.5 works on intermodal passenger transport at urban level under the cluster on sustainable urban mobility of its work programme to support urban connectivity for passenger transport.
-In September 2020 a Handbook on Sustainable Urban Mobility and Spatial Planning, prepared in the framework of THE PEP, was launched.
+The resolution was adopted by ITC as resolution No. 269.
+Exchange of views on how to implement the resolution started at the WP.24 66th session.
 1. Continue the work on intermodal freight transport and logistics in line with the WP.24 programme of work as aligned with the Strategy.
 2. Continue to work on intermodal passenger transport at urban level and cover as necessary intermodal passenger transport beyond the city level.
 3. Continue the work within the TEM Strategic Plan 2017-2021 on its strategic areas: environment protection, organization and financing of roads, road infrastructure management, innovations and road safety.
 4. Continue the TER work on facilitating the integration of the TER networks to grow the rail sector in those countries.
 1. WP.24 secretary 2.
 WP.5 secretary 3.
 Regional Advisor 4.
 SC.2 secretary